Messiah-Deshay/Messiah-Deshay.github.io/README.md

 ---

 ## 🎵 Cumulative Verse Song
-So this program that builds a cumulative-style song (“This is the house that Jack built”).
+Finally this program that builds a cumulative-style song (“This is the house that Jack built”).
 ![Cumulative Verse Song](images/song.png)

 **Concepts I Used:** Nested loops, Arrays